apptentive/apptentive-android/README.md

 # Apptentive Android SDK

-The Apptentive Android SDK lets you provide a powerful and simple channel to your customers.
+The Apptentive Android SDK lets you provide a powerful and simple channel to communicate with your customers.
 With it, you can manage your app's ratings, let your customers give you feedback, respond to customer feedback, show surveys at specific points within your app, and more.

 Note: For developers with apps created before June 28, 2013, please contact us to have your account upgraded to the new Message Center UI on our website.